In 2017, there were 1,487 unintentional drug overdose deaths in New York City. Learn what you can do to prevent overdoses.

 Opioid use disorder (addiction) is a treatable health condition.
 Learn more about treating opioid use disorder.

-NYC DOHMH’s Buprenorphine Training and Technical Assistance Initiative provides free buprenorphine waiver training and technical assistance for physicians practicing in NYC.
-Buprenorphine is an effective medication for treatment of opioid use disorders, and can be prescribed in office-based primary care settings.
-Under current regulations, physicians are required to obtain a waiver to prescribe buprenorphine by completing a standardized, approved 8-hour training course on buprenorphine prescribing.
-For more information, including dates of upcoming trainings, please email email@example.com.
+The Health Department's Buprenorphine Training and Technical Assistance Initiative provides free buprenorphine waiver training and technical assistance for physicians, nurse practitioners, and physician assistants practicing in NYC.
+Buprenorphine is an effective medication for treatment of opioid use disorders, and it can be prescribed in office-based primary care settings.